MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-135-Operating-Requirements-Commuter-Demand-Operations-Rules-Governing-Persons-Board-Such-Aircraft/subpart-J-Maintenance-Preventive-Maintenance-Alterations/section-135.426.md

 ##### § 135.426 Contract maintenance. #####

 (a) A certificate holder may arrange with another person for the performance of maintenance, preventive maintenance, and alterations as authorized in § 135.437(a) only if the certificate holder has met all the requirements in this section.
-For purposes of this section -
+For purposes of this section—

 (1) A *maintenance provider* is any person who performs maintenance, preventive maintenance, or an alteration for a certificate holder other than a person who is trained by and employed directly by that certificate holder.